-If it has always not sat with you
+If your dog has always not sat with you

 If your dog did used to sit on your lap, it would help to consider what else happened when it stopped doing it.
 If it stopped doing it suddenly, it might be due to things such as you getting mad at it or finding another spot that it likes.

-What is different when it does sit with you
+What is different when your dog does sit with you

 If it does sit on your lap sometimes, it would also help to consider what is different when it does sit on your lap.
 For example, if it does do it when it has gotten exercise, it might be the case that it does not do it when it has not gotten exercise because it is full of energy still.

-What to do about it not sitting on your lap
+What to do about your dog not sitting on your lap

 Below are some things you can do about your dog not sitting on your lap.